-The education system has a culture of shared responsibility and accountability that ensures everyone supporting a child or the contract towards their most inclusive and aspirational outcome.
-We will do this by embedding the Education and inclusion strategy, supporting all education settings in workforce development opportunities and adding capacity to teams and services where appropriate.
+The education system has a culture of shared responsibility and accountability that ensures everyone supporting a child or ung person strives towards their most inclusive and aspirational outcome.
+We will do this by embedding the Education and inclusion strategy, supporting all education settings it workforce development opportunities and adding capacity to teams and services where appropriate.

-Stakeholders Interdependencies Enablers Programme Team Senior Accountable Officer- Sally Jack Project Lead- Rebecca Taylor Impacted by change: Data development Impacted by change: CYP will received an earlier support thanks to an earlier identification of needs.
-Parentsconfidence is expected to improve as a consequence of the improved knowledge and skills at SENOS and school staff have.
-Educational providence expected to become more inclusive thanks to the workforce development offer inclusive thanks to the workforce development offer more joined up with education providers in deliverin targeted support.
-To support design: G2 Schools Forum SEND team Parent Carer forum School representatives Health representative Specialist settings Project Lead - Recected laying Delivery Team SEND services (EP, Specialist teachers, EHCP CoOrdinators) Health representatives (where appropriate) School representatives Parent Carer Forum representatives Local Offer CoOrdinator-Lauren Thompson workstream Speech and Language strategic steering group.
+Interdependencies Stakeholders Enablers Programme Team Senior Accountable Officer- Sally Jack Project Lead- Rebecca Taylor Impacted by change: Data development Impacted by change: CTP will received an earlier support thanks to an earlier identification of needs, Parents confidence is expected to improve as a consequence of the improved knowledge and skills at SE NOS and school staff have.
+Educational providence expected to become more inclusive thanks to the workforce development offer inclusive thanks to the workforce development offer more joined up with education providers in delivering targeted support.
+To support design: G2 Schools Forum SEND team Parent Carer forum School representative Health representative Specialist settings Project Lead - Researca Laylor Delivery Team SEND services (EP, Specialist teachers, EHCP CoOrdinators) Health representatives (where appropriate) School representatives Parent Carer Forum representatives Local Offer CoOrdinator-Lauren Thompson workstream Speech and Language strategic steering group.
 Digital D1 Capability SEND specialist school places sufficiency.
-SEND strategy refresh Leadership L2 Thompson Data Lead - Linda Manley Strategic special projects lead - Helen workstream Local Authority teams and serviceswill receive fewer referrals for specialist support and help.
-Early Years Inclusion Fund People and Culture representative-Jonathan Sturgeon working group.
-Capacity Ca2 Start for Life programme Milestone Events Capability Cb2 Likely Measures Setup a programme governance and organise programme kick -off Creation of a communication plan towards all the stakeholders impacted by the change Workshop, 33 and 6th Feb 2023.
-2 - Creation of a communication pain towards all the stakeholders impacted by the change 3 - Worlangs, 9 2 and 6 Feb 2023.
-5 - LA accept the grant March 2023.
-5 - LA accept the grant March 2023.
-7 - Design Prase April - August.
-4 1 - Design pringementation plan.
-4 2 - Seek further feedback from stakeholder group.
-4 2 - Seek further feedback from stakeholder group.
-4 2 - Seek further feedback from stakeholder group.
-5 - Routland of the improvement cycles and performance framework (worldlow, governance, quality sessurance).
-5 - Roll --out.
-The role out approach will be defined during the design phase including sequencing of schools.
-6 - Evaluation of programmes/development activity at the end of year 1 and tweek where relevant for year 2.
-7 - Sostain.
-Top -level - # CYP starting EHCPS Risks Turn around time to issue an EHCP
+SEND strategy refresh Leadership L2 Thompson Data Lead - Linda Manley Strategic special projects lead - Helen workstream targeted support.
+Local Authority teams and serviceswill receive fewer referrals for specialist support and help.
+Early Years Inclusion Fund Norris People and Culture representativeJonathan Sturgeon working group.
+Capacity Ca2 Start for Life programme Milestone Events Cb2 Likely Measures Setup a programme governance and organise programme kick -off Creation of a communication plan towards all the stakeholders impacted by the change Workshop, 3st and 6th Feb 2023.
+Viorising, 3" and 6" Feb 2023.
+Baseline of the performance and efficient of the impact tracking mechanism Baseline of the performance and efficient of the impact tracking mechanism Because of the performance and efficient of the impact tracking mechanism Because of the securcia commone Merch 2023 Design place April - August 4.1 - Design place April - August 4.2 - Seek further feedback from stakeholder group 4.3 - Commission Procure external agencies and organisations as required 4.4 - Design of the improvement cycles and performance framework (worldlow, governance, quality assurance) Top-level Risks #CYP starting EHCPS Turn around time to issue an EHCP Delays in delivery is likely to put further pressure on # CYP starting specialist placement Reduction in High Needs spend #ECHP ceased every year #CYP at SEN support receiving a existing teams, services and provision.
+Schools not engaging with the proposal and offer, sasurance) 5 - Roll -out: The role out approach will be defined during the design phase including sequencing of schools.
+6 - Evaluation of programmes/development activity at the end of year 1 and tweak where relevant for year 2. resulting in inconsistent approaches to inclusion.
+Data risk if workstream not implemented that impact data cannot be gathered and used effectively.